 Creating Usage Stats Reports

-Tracking progress helps ensure students steadily improve their math fact fluency.
-This guide shows how to create and use Usage Stats Reports to monitor individual students or larger groups.
+Tracking progress helps ensure students steadily build their math fact fluency.
+This guide explains how to create and use Usage Stats Reports to monitor the progress of individuals or groups of students.
 Reports are easy to generate, offer detailed insights, and can be customized by date range, filters, sorting, and exporting to fit your needs.

 Individual Usage Stats Reports

-Individual Usage Stats Reports can be generated for as many or as few students as required.
-These reports will provide thirteen data points arranged in a grid for a chosen range of dates.
+Individual Usage Stats Reports can be generated for any number of students.
+Each report displays eleven data points in a grid for a selected date range.

 This is an example of an individual student's Usage Stats Report.